GoogleCloudPlatform/storage-sdrs/scripts/deployment/README.md

 ### SDRS Deployment
-The following are instructions to deploy SDRS and click the links for details for each step:
+The following are instructions to deploy SDRS.
+Click the links for details on each step:

 1. Create a [CloudSQL](./cloud-sql/README.md) instance.
 (Takes about 10-15 minutes).
 2. Set [log_bin_trust_function_creators](https://stackoverflow.com/questions/47359508/cant-create-trigger-on-mysql-table-within-google-cloud) to true.